condecon/psytoolkittools/README.md

 # Utilities

 ## `recode.keys`
-In PsyToolkit, when saving keys, the pressed key itself is not saved instead the position in which the key was definied is saved.
+In PsyToolkit, when saving keys, the pressed key itself is not saved instead the position in which the key was defined is saved.
 For further analysis, it can be helpful to reverse the saved value to the name of the original key that has been pressed by the participant.
 In this case `recode.keys()` can be used.
 The function takes to parameters.
 The first is the vector or column that shall be recoded.
 The second parameter is a vector of characters in which the characters are in the same line up than in the experiment code.